“…better representation and advancement of women barristers on the Western Circuit.”

 However, there is a noticable disparity between those over 15 years’ call with almost double the number of male in comparison to female practitioners.
 The numbers for men and women have barely changed at all since 2018, save that there has been a small increase in women practitioners over 15 years’ call but there has also been a small increase in male practitioners over 15 years’ call.
 To further compound matters, KC’s who are women stands at approximately 400 – which is shocking when compared to the approximately 1500 KC’s who are men.

 But what of the judiciary?
 Back in 2016, only 21% of court judges on the Western Circuit were women which rose to 24% in 2019.
-The 2022 statistics showed that women now make-up 30% of judges in the South-West.
-However, this means that the Western Circuit remains behind the (albeit still woeful) national figure of 35% of court judges and 30% of senior court judges (High Court and above) being women.
-And yet, across all legal Judicial Appointments Commission (JAC) exercises in 2021-22, women accounted for 49% of applications and 48% of recommendations.
-The 2023 statistics are due to be released in July 2023.
+The 2022 statistics showed that, nationally, women made up 35% of court judges and 30% of senior court judges (High Court and above).
+However, women only made up 30% of judges in the South-West.

 We have had our successes on Circuit and a small improvement in the figures is evident but whilst there can be no doubt that, in recent years, the importance of equality at the Bar has been recognised and real efforts have been made to improve the figures; the pace of change is snail-like.
 At this rate, it will be at least another 25-30 years before there is parity of women at the Bar over 15 years’ call; and closer to 50 years before women can boast of hard won equality of KC’s and judges.